EekshaHollaR/AI-Chat-Portal/README.md

 ## 📞 Support

-If you get stuck, contact: devgods99@gmail.com.
-For documentation, check Swagger UI at `/api/docs/` or explore the codebase!
+If you get stuck, contact: eeksha5.rg@gmail.com.
 ## 📄 License

 MIT - do what you want for learning/sharing.